4 Ways Your Body Burns Fat

 This is old but wise advice.
 Take the stairs instead of the elevator.
 Park your car farther away in the parking lot.
 Dance while you clean.
 All of these things add up and it leads us to our next way to burn calories.

-Non Exercise Activity Thermogenesis (NEAT)-
+Non-Exercise Activity Thermogenesis (NEAT)-

 This is also factored into our metabolic rate.
 It’s the little things we do during the day that moves us through life.
-Giving the dog a bath, unloading the dishwasher, cooking dinner, line dancing with your daughter on a Saturday night (That’s my fav! #cupidshuffle), and a host of other unplanned movement.
+Giving the dog a bath, unloading the dishwasher, cooking dinner, line dancing with your daughter on a Saturday night (That’s my fav! #cupidshuffle), and a host of other unplanned movements.
 Although it is one of the smallest percentages of energy expenditure, the cumulative effect or lack thereof, is one of the most important factors that lead to weight loss or gain.

 I’m a big fan of “Get up and get it yourself.”
 Not to be mean, but to be active.
 I practice this because a little activity can go a long way!
 Whenever my husband asks me or one of the kids to go grab him something, I’ve been telling him, “Get your NEAT on!”
 This a great habit to get into and he’s been a really NEAT guy lately. 😉 OK, enough with my lame jokes, let’s get back to how to burn calories by eating!